 It comes as no surprise then that nature is a prominent theme in my photography.

 My old website became an array of bird images, neatly ordered alphabetically, of over 250 different species.
 A personal field guide; images which offer memories and reflections.
-They did their job but they are little more than birds on a stick or a ledge or flying somewhere.
+They did their job but they were little more than birds on a stick or a ledge or flying somewhere.
 I began to prefer some shots over others.
 My natural preference took me to images where, dare I say, a little ‘art’ might have crept in.

 As my photography developed in my senior years, so did my enthusiasm for writing.
-Indeed I am now a published author - where did that come form?
+Indeed I am now a published author - where did that come from?
 What started out as a plea to record my life's journey in nature, from one of my four daughters, culminated in a 70,000 manuscript.
-I showed it to my good friend Cynan Jones, a top novelist from mid-Wales who liked it but suggested a few changes, especially to the structure. worked hard for over year on these changes untl eventually we had something to offer to the publishing world.
+I showed it to my good friend Cynan Jones, a top novelist from mid-Wales, who liked it and suggested a few changes, especially to the structure.
+I worked hard for over a year under his kind mentoring on these changes until eventually we had something to show to the publishing world.
 Can you imagine the thrill when Whittles emailed me to say they would like to publish.
 So An Eye for Birds was born in 2022.
-It was well received and two years later my second book was published, also byWhittles under the title Art & Nature in the Outer Hebrides.
-That too has received critical acclaim, he says immodestly.
-I'm now working on my third title which currently has a working title of Hebridean Musings
+It was well received and two years later my second book was published, also by Whittles under the title Art & Nature in the Outer Hebrides.
+That too has received a little critical acclaim, he says immodestly.
+I'm now working on my third tome which currently has a working title of Hebridean Nature Musings.

 There will be ups.
 There will be downs.